Paul Wood (rugby league): Club career

-He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
+Wood played in the 2012 Challenge Cup Final victory over Leeds at Wembley Stadium.

-He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford During the game Wood ruptured his right testicle after getting kneed in the groin, one minute into the second half.
-He continued to play, made a number of tackles and even conducted media interviews in the dressing room after the match without mentioning it.
+Wood played in the 2012 Super League Grand Final defeat against Leeds at Old Trafford During the game Wood ruptured his right testicle after getting kneed in the groin, one minute into the second half.
+Wood continued to play, made a number of tackles and even conducted media interviews in the dressing room after the match without mentioning it.
 It became public knowledge only when he tweeted a couple of hours later that he was heading for hospital for surgery and he confirmed early on Sunday morning that his right testicle had been removed.

-He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+Wood played in the 2013 Super League Grand Final defeat against Wigan at Old Trafford.

+Wood joined Featherstone Rovers in 2015.
+He retired from playing at the end of the season and was hired as a coach at Leigh Centurions.
+He briefly came out of retirement in 2018 to play for Swinton Lions.

+Representative honours

+In 2003, Wood was selected in the Great Britain squad for the upcoming Ashes series.
+He made his first and only appearance for the team in a non-Test game against a New Zealand 'A' team.
+He left the game early due to a shoulder injury, which ruled him out of the Test series against Australia.
+Wood received another Great Britain call-up for the 2006 Tri-Nations as a replacement for the injured James Graham, but made no appearance during the tournament.

+He was capped twice by England in 2005, making his debut in a 22–12 win against France.